justinethier/husk-scheme/docs/Continuations.markdown

         #t))
     -3

-Let's break this down.
 As the R<sup>5</sup>RS spec describes, `call-with-current-continuation` (or `call/cc` for short) expects a single function as its only argument - an anonymous `lambda` function in this example.
 When Scheme executes `call-with-current-continuation`, it packs up the current continuation and passes it in as the `return` argument.
-This continuation basically stores a point within the code's execution that can be resumed later.
-When called, Scheme will abandon whatever continuation is in effect and resume execution at this previous continuation.
+We can now call `return` to escape from the current execution context and return a value to the expression that encloses `call-with-current-continuation`.

-As the code above loops over the list of numbers, it finds a negative number and calls into the `return` continuation.
-Execution immediately jumps back to where `call-with-current-continuation` left off, and the whole construct evaluates to `-3`.
+To walk through exactly what happens, as the code above loops over the list of numbers it finds a negative number and calls the `return` continuation with a result of `-3`.
+Execution immediately jumps back to where `call-with-current-continuation` left off.
+Assuming this code was typed directly into the huski interpreter, the whole expression evaluates to `-3` and that result is printed to the screen.

 Continuations are first-class objects, which means they can be assigned to variables, passed to functions, etc, just like any other data type.
 [Phillip Wright](http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/) wrote an excellent article about this in which he presented the following code snippet: